 The Board in Alan Ritchey, Inc., 354 N.L.R.B.
 No. 79 (Sept.
 25, 2009), reversed an administrative law judge's finding that the employer violated sections 8(a)(5) and (1) of the Act by failing to notify the union and afford it an opportunity to bargain before disciplining unit members for failing to meet minimum efficiency standards, for absenteeism, and before discharging other employees for insubordination and threatening comments.
-See id., slip op. at 2.
+See id. at 1.
 According to the judge, because the employer's progressive discipline policy allowed for some degree of discretion to be exercised in deciding discipline, bargaining was required.
 However, relying on Fresno Bee, 337 N.L.R.B.
 1161 (2002), the Board held that there was no obligation to bargain, particularly where the Respondent's discretion operated within the bounds of its progressive discipline scheme, as the employer's did.

 On the related issues of whether the employer violated sections 8(a)(5) and (1) of the Act by unilaterally changing the efficiency standards upon which discipline was based, the Board severed the issue and remanded the matter for consideration of the policy's post-election enforcement.
-The Board noted that a violation of section 8(a)(5) might be established if the evidence proved "the existence of a preelection established past practice of permitting inspectors to avoid additional discipline by gradually improving their performance over time, and (2) a postelection change [in the practice] and (3) that the change . . . constituted a material and substantial change in employees' terms and conditions of employment."
-354 N.L.R.B.
-No. 79, slip op. at 5.
+The Board noted that a violation of section 8(a)(5) might be established if the evidence proved "the existence of a preelection established past practice of permitting inspectors to avoid additional discipline by gradually improving their performance over time, and (2) a postelection change [in the practice] . . . and (3) that the change . . . constituted a material and substantial change in employees' terms and conditions of employment."
+Id. at 6 (emphasis omitted).